evincarofautumn/Ward/README.md

 A static analysis tool for C.

 Ward accepts C99 source files, annotated with *permissions*, and verifies that permissions are correct for all top-level functions.
-A permission is a constraint on the context in which some code is allowed to run, and can be used to verify things like locking and signal-safety.
+A permission is a constraint on the context in which some code is allowed to run, and can be used to verify things like locking, signal-safety, program phases (e.g., initialization and shutdown), and memory allocation (e.g., disallowing allocation in performance- or safety-critical code).

 C programs tend to have a fair amount of global state, which can produce subtle errors if used incorrectly.
 Ward is designed to make it easier to use this sort of state correctly.
+It’s a fairly liberal analysis—the goal is to call attention to suspicious code, not verify everything precisely.

-## Building & Running
+## Building

 Ward is written in Haskell using the [`language-c`](https://hackage.haskell.org/package/language-c) package for parsing C99.
 You need [Stack](https://docs.haskellstack.org/en/stable/README/) to build it.